New: Our LCL Emergency Transport Solution

 According to analysts, the main indicators of major economies are also trending sideways, although the EU and US might see an increase in imports.
-Reefer volumes continue to outperform dry containers, with global volumes up by 4 % compared to last year.
+Global reefer volume is expected to grow at an average annual rate of 3.6% through 2026..

 Surprisingly we are seeing a renewed increase of ship congestions.
 According Kiel Trade Indicator 8 % of all goods shipped worldwide are currently stuck on container ships and this value can be considered as unusually high.

 This is also reflected in global carrier schedule reliability, which has been on an upwards trend throughout 2023 until there was a first drop of -2.5 % in June to 64.3 %.
 Compared to the same period in 2022 this is nonetheless still very good and the schedule reliability is up by 24.4 %.